 If He wants to use you in a situation so He may change one of His children’s lives, He may do just that.

-Doesn’t mean you can’t fight Him on it.
+That doesn’t mean you can’t fight Him on it.

-Doesn’t mean you can’t run away.
+That doesn’t mean you can’t run away.

 But if you’re not feeling freed up from a job, there must be a greater reason why God has you there in the first place.